9812u49823juhre/Great/Programming-IA-Coverage.md

 Instant Answers (IAs) for programming that we currently do and don't have.

+Refer [here](http://docs.duckduckhack.com/welcome/determining-ia-type.html) for determining how best to utilize your data source.

 Legend:
 * **y**: Complete
 * **t**: In testing